Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

 - (D) transparent

-Prediction First: The clue is "so clear that it was almost invisible."
-This means you can see right through it.
-Our prediction would be something like "see-through."
+Prediction First: The main clue is "so clear that it was almost invisible."
+This means you can see through it.
+Our prediction is "see-through."

 The recently observed gamma-ray burst GRB lasted 200 seconds, a _______ for a burst generated by the merger of neutron stars.
 Bursts caused by neutron mergers typically last fewer than 2 seconds.